What You Can Do

 In the Dining Halls

-- Re-use your Dining travel mug instead of using paper cups or glasses.
+Use your travel mug instead of plastic or paper cups.

 Buy Local Products or Grow Your Own

-- Consider visiting a "pick your own" farm where you can harvest apples, pumpkins, peaches and more!
+Do it yourself: frequent “pick your own” farm for berries, apples, pumpkins, peaches and more!

-One of the most rewarding experiences in life can be to give of yourself.
-There are numerous opportunities to volunteer throughout New Hampshire.
-Take a look at Volunteer NH! for a variety of options.
+Give to others and yourself.
+Volunteer.
+There are numerous opportunities throughout New Hampshire.
+Take a look at Volunteer NH!

-Something that many homes and businesses already do, recycling is one of the most effective ways to reduce waste.
-Contact your towns recycling center for information about local recycling guidelines or visit New Hampshire the Beautiful for resources and literature.
+Recycle to reduce waste.
+Contact your town’s recycling center for local guidelines or visit New Hampshire the Beautiful for more information.